hidro-iri/Borinot/hardware/3_main_body_assembly.md

 ## Materials

-All the materials for this section are listed in [components list -> Upper body Assembly](0_components_list.md#upper-body-assembly).
+All the materials for this section are listed in [components list -> Upper Body Assembly](0_components_list.md#upper-body-assembly).

 ## Tools

-For this section it will be necessary the following tools:
+For this section, the following tools are necessary:
-- Cutting Pliers.
+- Cutting pliers.
 - Pliers.
 - Allen key.
-- Solder station.
+- Soldering station.
 - Scissors.
 - Glue.
 - Flathead screwdriver.